zamanmiraz/solidity-examples/official-solidity-example/README.md

 `truffle migrate` command deploy the contract to local `ganache` blockchain which is listening in `127.0.0.1:8545`.

 ## Interact with Contract
-- All the account address manage in the current node can be found with this command `let accounts = web3.eth.getAccounts().then(console.log);`
+- All the account address manage in the current node can be found with this command `let accounts = await web3.eth.getAccounts().then(console.log);`
 - Creating an instance of deployed `let ballotinstance = await Ballot.deployed();`
 - `chairperson` address can found `let chairs = ballotinstance.chairperson();`
 - Select a voter and give right to vote to the voter: